-- Dentists certified through the continuing education program at the University of Washington School of Pediatric Dentistry or graduate after 2006 from the University of Washington, School of Dentistry, are eligible for ABCD program enhanced reimbursement rates. - Medical providers (physicians, ARNPs, physician assistants, naturopaths) certified through Arcora Foundation are eligible for select ABCD program enhanced reimbursement rates.
-ABCD medical providers are referred to as Mouth Matters providers.
+- Dentists certified through the continuing education program at the University of Washington School of Pediatric Dentistry or graduate after 2006 from the University of Washington, School of Dentistry, are eligible for ABCD program enhanced reimbursement rates.
+Contact your local ABCD program for questions about current certifications or for scheduling certification training. - Dental hygienists certified through the continuing education program at the University of Washington School of Pediatric Dentistry.
+Contact the local ABCD program for questions about current certifications or for scheduling certification training. - Medical providers (physicians, ARNPs, physician assistants, naturopaths) certified through Arcora Foundation are eligible for select ABCD program enhanced reimbursement rates.
+ABCD medical providers are referred to as MouthMatters providers.
+Contact Arcora at mcaplow@arcorafoundation.org or (206) 473-9542 for questions about current certification or for scheduling certification training.

-How does the ABCD/Mouth Matters program work?
+How does the ABCD/MouthMatters program work?